-On no account may any of the following modifications be made to vehicles equipped with ESP®:
+On no account may any of the following modifications be made to vehicles equipped with ESP[®]:

 - Modifications to the permissible gross mass

 - Wheelbase modifications

 - Modifications to the sensors (steering angle sensor, yaw rate sensor, wheel speed sensor)

-- Changes to the vibration characteristics at the installation location of the yaw rate sensor by mod-ifications to the body
+- Changes to the vibration characteristics at the installation location of the yaw rate sensor by modifications to the body

 - Changes to the position of ESP® components

 - Modifications to the suspension

 - Modifications to wheels and tires

 - Modifications to the engine

 - Modifications to the steering

 - Modifications to the brake system

 - Changes to the installation position of the hydraulic assembly, its bracket and its mounting on the basic vehicle

-- Fastening of any vibration-generating devices in the vicinity of the ESP® control unit
+- Fastening of any vibration-generating devices in the vicinity of the ESP[®] control unit

-- Changes to the center of gravity beyond the maximum permissible values for the CoG position (→ page 59) are not permitted

-Modifications to vehicles with ESP® may cause this system to stop functioning correctly and may lead to system shutdowns and incorrect control interventions.
+Modifications to vehicles with ESP[®] may cause this system to stop functioning correctly and may lead to system shutdowns and incorrect control interventions.
 The driver could lose control of the vehicle and cause an accident.